 access your Home Assistant remotely using DuckDNS, Letsencrypt and the nginx SSL proxy

-If you want to do more than access Home Assistant securely from outside the home, for example you also want to access other devices such as a NAS or Synology or a server on your home network you need a different add-on (nginx Proxy Manager) and a different workflow to achieve that.
-Leave this page now and see using nginx proxy manager with home assistant – avoid the infernal ‘internal error’
+Important: if you want to do more than access Home Assistant securely from outside the home, such as access other devices such as a NAS or Synology or a server on your home network you need a different workflow to achieve that.
+Leave this page now and see my page using nginx proxy manager with home assistant.
+However you also want to enable local https:// on your local services – see access your IP services with local HTTPS or remote https

-Otherwise, if you simply want to access Home Assistant securely from outside your home proceed as below.
+If you want to access Home Assistant securely from outside your home you need to do the following:

 - Create an account and a subdomain at DuckDNS